 'Pre-minibridge' card games

-Liz also has books available for purchase through The Bridge Warehouse which can be used to introduce bridge to a young audience:
+Liz also has the following book available for purchase through The Bridge Warehouse which can be used to introduce bridge to a young audience:

 A teacher's guide to the first steps in bridge